-- 2.4.
-"Application for Permit" is the written request to the department on forms furnished by the department proposing to appropriate the public waters or trust waters of the state. - 2,5.
-Board means the Idaho Water Resource Board. - 2.6.
-Beneficial Use is one or more of the recognized beneficial uses of water including but not limited to, domestic, municipal, irrigation, hydropower generation, industrial, commercial, recreation, stockwatering and fish propagation uses for which permits to appropriate water can be issued as well as other uses which provide a benefit to the user of the water as determined by the director.
-Industrial use as used for purposes of these rules and regulations includes, but is not limited to, manufacturing, mining and processing uses of water. - 2,7.
-Cubic foot per second (cfs) is a rate of flow approximately equal to 448.8 gallons per minute and also equals 50 Idaho miner's inches. - 2,8.
-DCMI is an acronym for domestic, commercial, municipal and industrial.
-In these rules and regulations it designates certain classes of these uses determined to satisfy public interest requirements.
-Domestic use, for purposes of this term, is water for one or more households and water used for all other purposes including irrigation of a residential lot in connection with each of the households where the diversion to each household does not exceed thirteen thousand (13,000) gallons per day.
-Also for purposes of this term, commercial, municipal and industrial uses are any such uses which do not deplete the system containing the trust water more than two (2) acre feet per day. - 2,9.
-Department means the Idaho Department of Water Resources. - 2,10.
-Director means the director of the Idaho Department of Water Resources. - 2,11.
-Legal subdivision is a tract of land described by the government land survey and usually is described by government lot or quarter-quarter, section, township and range.
-A lot and block of a subdivision plat recorded with the county recorder may be used in addition to the guarter-quarter, section, township and range description. - 2,12.
-Permit or water right permit is the water right document issued by the director authorizing the diversion and use of unappropriated public water of the state or water held in trust by the state. - 2,13.
+- 2,10.
+"Director" means the director of the Idaho Department of Water Resources. - 2,11.
+"Legal subdivision" is a tract of land described by the government land survey and usually is described by government lot or quarter-quarter, section, township and range.
+A lot and block of a subdivision plat recorded with the county recorder may be used in addition to the quarter-quarter, section, township and range description. - 2,12.
+"Permit or water right permit" is the water right document issued by the director authorizing the diversion and use of unappropriated public water of the state or water held in trust by the state. - 2,13.
 "Priority, or priority of appropriation, or priority date" is the date of appropriation established in the development of a water right.
 The priority of a water right for public water or trust water is used to determine the order of water delivery from a source during times of shortage.
 The earlier or prior date being the better right. - 2,14.
-Project works is a general term which includes diversion works, conveyance works, and any devices which may be used to apply the water to the intended use.
-Improvements which have been made as a result of application of water, such as land preparation for cultivation, are not a part of the project works. - 2,15.
-Single family domestic purposes is water for household use impact on water rights?
+"Project works" is a general term which includes diversion works, conveyance works, and any devices which may be used to apply the water to the intended use.
+Improvements which have been made as a result of application of water, such as land preparation for cultivation, are not a part of the projection.